StoicLoofah/boardgame-chooser/README.md

 ###Browser History

-I managed to get this working using the [https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history](HTML5 browser history).
+I managed to get this working using the [HTML5 browser history](https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history).
 This has a few wins here.

 * fewer server requests
 * faster client-side interaction